ewancoder/tyr-ops/keys.md

 - `gpg --export-secret-keys --armor MASTER_KEY_ID > git.asc` (`git.asc` is the name of the file)

+### Exporting public key

+This is needed for uploading the public master key to e.g. GitHub to get a verified status.

+`gpg --armor --export MASTER_KEY_ID`

 ## SSH

 For securely connecting to a shell, or forwarding ports (tunneling).